 “These homeowners are living in one of the most beautiful homes I’ve ever seen, but they struggled to get even the most basic benefits from a nearly unusable collection of disparate electronics systems,” Westbrook explained.
 “When none of the systems can talk to each other or work together, the wireless network provides inadequate coverage, and each system requires its own remote, it makes things harder to use, instead of easier.
 The homeowners basically needed a PhD in electronics to complete the 10-step process to turn on the TV!
-Now, using the ELAN Control System, we’ve made it a one-step process.”
+Now, using the Nice/ELAN Control System, we’ve made it a one-step process.”

 The owners had tried working with other integrators over the years, but were consistently given band-aid fixes instead of the complete overhaul that actually delivered the consolidated control they desired.
 It wasn’t until Kellie, the technology expert in the couple, contacted Home Theater Technologies, that she actually received the attention and professional advice she needed to simplify all the home’s electronics into a single system and interface.